A theory of singular values for finite free probability: Introduction

 Indeed, we have to notice that

 The main difference between free independence and classical independence is that free independence respects the noncommutativity of the variables. \end{rmk} The most interesting use of free independence for us is the analysis of the asymptotics of large random matrices. \begin{defn}[Orthogonal invariance] Consider some hermitian random matrices $A_d$ (for $d \in \mathbb{N}$).
 We say that they form an orthogonally invariant random ensemble if they are invariant with respect to conjugation with a Haar orthogonal random matrix: that is the entries of $A_d$ and $Q_d^TA_dQ_d$ have the same joint distribution for a random $Q_d$ in the orthogonal group of size $d$ (for all $d \in \mathbb{N}$) .
-Conjugation by a Haar orthogonal random matrix corresponds to a random rotation of the eigenvectors. \end{defn} The following theorem states that independence of the eigenvectors (obtained by rotating randomly) in the classical sense leads to free asymptotic independence of the spectral distributions. \begin{thm} [Voiculescu] Let $A_d$ and $B_d$ be $d \times d$ real independent hermitian random orthogonally invariant matrix ensembles whose eigenvalue distributions converge in probability to distributions $\mu$ and $\nu$.
-Then define $a:= \lim_{d} A_d $ and $b:=\lim_{d} B_d$.
-These two spectral operators operators are freely independent with respective spectral measures $\mu$ and $\nu$. \end{thm}
+Conjugation by a Haar orthogonal random matrix corresponds to a random rotation of the eigenvectors. \end{defn} The following theorem states that independence of the eigenvectors (obtained by rotating randomly) in the classical sense leads to the asymptotic freeness of the spectral distributions. \begin{thm} [Voiculescu] Let $A_d$and $B_d$ be $d \times d$ real independent hermitian random orthogonally invariant matrix ensembles whose empirical eigenvalue distributions of $A_d$ and $B_d$ converge in probability to distributions of some spectral operators $a$ and $b$, respectively.
+Then $a$ and $b$ are freely independent. \end{thm}